 Treadmill Workouts for Race Training from the 5K to Marathon

-The monotony of steady pace running with no change in scenery or perception of moving can mentally fatigue even the strongest of runners.
+The monotony of running with no change in scenery or perception of moving can mentally fatigue even the strongest of runners.
 The origins of the treadmill illuminate this phenomenon: the treadmill was originally used as an instrument of torture and reform for prisoners in 19th century England, due to its monotonous nature.
 It’s no wonder that we runners opt to battle brutal winter conditions rather than run on the treadmill; however, slick or snowy roads, limited daylight, and extremely cold temperatures make speedwork incredibly challenging to do outdoors in winter.

 You can find a variety of treadmill workouts online, but not all treadmill workouts have the specificity of your race in mind.
 For runners training for spring PRs, these treadmill workouts from the 5K to marathon will make the treadmill fun while optimizing your training for your race.